heymackey/heroku-phoenix-umbrella-static-buildpack/README.md

 Configuration
 -------------
 Create a `heroku_phoenix_umbrella_static_buildpack.config` file in the root of your project.
 This file will be treated as a bash script.
-If you don't specify a config file then the default configuration will be used.
+If you don't specify a config file, the default configuration will be used.

 Here's a full configuration with all the options: